filipolszewski/prioritized-her/README.md

 ### Additional notes

-The OU noise that is defined in noise.py is not currently used, as it seems that it was making the learning that harder.
 Currently, the action policy is similar to the one in HER paper: epsilon-greedy with decaying epsilon and epsilon_min 0.30, and if the actor is used, there is a gaussian noise added with mean 0 and variance 0.2 (OpenAI uses separate mean/variance for each value in the action vector).

 ---